wb-08/SlavicNames/README.md

 # Slavic Names
-This code is necessary for parsing  Slavic names, surnames and midnames.
+This code is necessary for parsing Slavic names, surnames , midnames and define gender.
 Using the Sqlite database.

 # Installation